Occupational Health and Safety Code

 473.2(2)

-An employer must ensure that, if explosives are removed from a vehicle that has broken down, the explosives are
+An employer must ensure that, if explosives are removed from a vehicle in accordance with subsection (1), the explosives are

 (a) placed under proper security,

-(b) located at a safe distance from the track, road or highway, and
+(b) located at a safe distance from the highway, and

 (c) located at least 300 metres from an inhabited building or a work area.